Skigersta

 Skigersta (Sgiogarstaigh) is a village to the south east of Ness on the Isle of Lewis, in the Outer Hebrides, Scotland.
 It is the easternmost settlement in the Ness district and is 5km (3miles) southeast of the Butt of Lewis.
 Skigersta is situated within the parish of Barvas.
 There is a quay built in 1901 and a shingle beach.
-The area of Skigersta near the shore is called 'Lachamore'.
+The area of Skigersta near the shore is called 'Lathamor'.
 To the south of Skigersta the moor begins and the road turns into a peat track; there are sheilings on the moor at Cuisiadar and if you follow the moor further south you reach the road at New Tolsta.

 History

-Skigersta was a location for fish curing in the 19th century with the ruins of the curing bothies still visible next to the river and a man-made channel in the shoreline allowing easier access for the boats.
+Skigersta was a location for fish curing in the 19th century with the ruins of the curing bothies still visible next to the river.
+It benefited from a man-made channel in the shoreline which allowed easier access for the boats.
 A cargo ship, the Dunalistair, was wrecked off Skigersta in 1885, in fog.